JacobDesilets/GraphicProject2/README.txt

 All the objects included are textured and have a specular reflection.
 The perspective matrices are calculated in project2.html.

-The table object and candle objects were created using blender.
+The candle object were created using blender, and the vertices and index list for that object were created using Blender's Python library.